pydesc/PyDesc/doc/cookbook.md

 To do so simply call `is_internally_consistent`, as shown in example above.
  It might be needed to manually remove some rows from alignment.
+ However, alignment are immutable and direct removal of rows is not possible.
- Alignment are immutable, so that means picking subsets of rows (which results in new (sub)alignments and merging them with `sum_rows`.
+ The way to achieve it, is to pick subsets of rows correct rows and merging them with `sum_rows` method.

 ### Alignment comparison